deepsense-ai/seahorse/docs/examples.md

 ## Example 2 - Build a Better Model

-The goal of this exercise is to improve our previous models performance.
+The goal of this exercise is to improve our previous model's performance.
-In previous example we only used 3 features of the apartments:
+In the previous example we only used 3 features of the apartments:
 <code>beds</code>, <code>baths</code> and <code>sq_ft</code>.
 We will now add the <code>city</code> feature to the model.